keeble/cv/index.md

 ### Personal Statement

 I'm a scientific software developer with a background in materials science research, so I am a curious problem-solver who enjoys understanding the fundamentals of challenges.
 I am a strong communicator and excel at translating between technical domain-specific languages.
-I've managed junior researchers and graduate software engineers; led high-profile projects; and I've advocates for my group within the wider company, and represented the facility internationally.
+I've managed junior researchers and graduate software engineers; led high-profile projects; I've advocated for my group within the wider company, and represented the facility internationally.

 ### Technical Skills